dexterford77/tetris/README.md

 Use the left & right arrow keys to move your pieces left & right.
 Use the down arrow key to make a piece slide down faster.
 COMING SOON: Use Z & X to flip a piece clockwise or counterclockwise.

-### NOTES

-No-frills Tetris built from the ground up using only basic JavaScript, jQuery, HTML, & CSS.
-Uses the Model-View-Controller (MVC) & Revealing Module patterns to organize game logic.

-No tutorials were used; it is 100% custom code.